GitHub Agentic Workflows

 Very large frontmatter payloads can cause excessive memory use and hash-computation latency during compilation and runtime verification.
 This can degrade CI reliability and increase stale-lock false positives due to timeout or resource pressure.

-Mitigation: Implementations SHOULD enforce a maximum cumulative frontmatter input size and MUST fail deterministically with a descriptive error when the limit is exceeded.
-A limit of 1 MiB for the combined normalized frontmatter input is RECOMMENDED unless repository-specific requirements justify a higher bound.
+Mitigation: Implementations MUST enforce a maximum cumulative normalized frontmatter input size of 1,048,576 bytes (1 MiB) and MUST fail deterministically with a descriptive error when that limit is exceeded.
+This limit bounds worst-case memory/latency behavior while remaining well above typical workflow frontmatter sizes.

 This section maps the frontmatter hash specification to the source files that implement it.
 Use this mapping to verify that specification changes are reflected in both implementations.